NHSDigital/software-engineering-quality-framework/tech-debt.md

 ## Instrumentation

 The collection of tech debt should be fully automated.
-Some aspects of the above "in scope" list are much easier to collect than others - many of the above are reflected in.
-Please see [metrics](insights/metrics.md).
+Some aspects of the above "in scope" list are much easier to collect than others - many of the above are reflected in [metrics](insights/metrics.md).

 TO DO: further details around instrumentation